TYPO3-extensions/sphinx/Documentation/AdministratorManual/WindowsSetup/Index.rst

 	.. index::
 		single: ThreadStackSize

 	When installing WampServer, the default ThreadStackSize is only 1 MB, which is not enough for TYPO3 Extension Manager to be loaded.
-To fix that, open ``httpd.conf`` and append:
+To fix that, open :file:`httpd.conf` and append:

 	.. code-block:: apacheconf